DevSilv/DevSilv.github.io/_posts/2018/09/01/2018-09-01-a-thought-about-gothic-3-bugs-and-defects.md

 ### A. game play bugs and defects

-1. **the characters health is recovered to full after saving.** most possibly both the normal save and the quick save. it may be helpful in case of friends, but is annoying in case of enemies (e.g. tough animals like shadowbeasts). it could be a part of a broader feature (not a bug) of resetting properties of the world and characters after saving. understood this way, it may be a helpful. consider for example the case when you accidentally hit a friend character (e.g. in a fight). i do not know for sure, but i feel that he/she is not your friend any more (unless you cast the amnesia spell).
+1. **the characters health is recovered to full after saving.** most possibly both the normal save and the quick save. it may be helpful in case of friends, but is annoying in case of enemies (e.g. tough creatures like shadowbeasts). it could be a part of a broader feature (not a bug) of resetting properties of the world and characters after saving.

 2. **some characters bodies disappear with time.** i put it in the game play bugs, because it affects the possibility of gathering the character items.